IzzySoft/Adebar/doc/known_issues.md

 „bloatware“; confirmations/dementis welcome, as the list of devices at my disposal is pretty limited, so I can not say whether that's a general rule).
 Nothing we can do about that.

+## Apps are always listed by their package names
+Even in `doc/userApps.md`, which is a documentation file, apps are only listed with their package names (e.g. `eu.chainfire.adbd` for chainfire's *adbd Insecure*).
+I wish there were means to list the „human readable app name“ along – but apart from pulling the entire `.apk` file and dissecting it via `aapt`, or trying to look up the package in the app stores' web pages, I know of no simple way to get hold on it.
+Suggestions welcome.